garrandall/popular-music-data/tracks/dancing-on-my-own-calum-scott.md

 I just came to say goodbye

-I'm in the corner, watching you kiss her, ohh
+I'm in the corner, watching you kiss her, oh
 And I'm giving it my all
-But I'm not the guy you're taking home, oooh
+But I'm not the guy you're taking home, oh
 I keep dancing on my own
 And oh, nah
 Said I'm in the corner, watching you kiss her, oh​ no And I'm right over here, why can't you see me?
 Oh no And I'm giving it my all
-But I'm not the guy you're taking home, ooh
+But I'm not the guy you're taking home, oh
 And I keep dancing on my own